By The Wyoming LLC Attorney TeamSep 20, 2019

 The estate executor is responsible for multiple duties which can range from making funeral arrangements to selling real estate or business assets owned by the decedent.
 Much depends on the type of inheritance property, estate value, decedent's marital status, and estate planning measures taken prior to death.

-All estates must undergo the probate process unless the decedent established a trust.
-Assets placed into a trust are exempt from probate, but the estate must still be settled.
-Trusts are managed by a Trustee who is designated within the decedent's last will and testament.
+All estates must undergo the probate process unless the decedent establishes a Trust.
+Assets placed into a Trust are exempt from probate, but the estate must still be settled.
+Trusts are managed by a Trustee who is designated within the decedent's Last Will and Testament.

 Most estate administrators require assistance from a probate lawyer.
 Attorneys can submit the decedent's last Will or death certificate through court to open the probate case.
 They can review documents and property transfers to ensure they comply with state laws.
 Attorneys may be required to negotiate creditor debt or settle family disputes.
 Attorney fees are paid through the decedent's estate.

 When decedents own valuable property such as real estate, motor vehicles, financial portfolios, or business assets, the estate executor must obtain date-of-death values which are recorded for estate tax purposes.